British America: French and Indian War

-From June 19 to July 11, 1754, the Albany Congress was held in Albany, New York.
+From 19 June to 11 July 1754, the Albany Congress was held in Albany, New York.
 It was a conference for delegates from seven of the thirteen colonies—Connecticut, Maryland, Massachusetts, New Hampshire, New York, Pennsylvania, and Rhode Island—to plan a combined defensive alliance against the French, and to gain the Iroquois Confederacy's loyalty against the French.
 Representatives of the Iroquois nations withdrew from the negotiations after some time.
 The colonial delegates debated how to regulate British—Native American affairs and the westward immigration of British colonists.
 Pennsylvania delegate Benjamin Franklin proposed the Albany Plan of Union, a "loose confederation" of the colonies, headed by a president general that could levy certain taxes, to be paid to a central treasury.
 The delegates voted for the plan, but it was disallowed by the Crown, who wanted to maintain their regional authority and sovereignty.
 However, the conference's idea of unifying the thirteen colonies under a loose confederation carried in regional politics.

 The British formally declared war in 1756.
 The first great British victory was at the Siege of Louisbourg, at the eastern end of the Gulf of St. Lawrence in July 1758.
 In July, the British won the Battle of Fort Frontenac on the western end.
 In November, the British captured Fort Duquesne and replaced it with Fort Pitt.
 The British closed in on the French in Quebec, and defeated them at the Battle of the Plains of Abraham in September 1759.
 The French lost their remaining foothold in Canada, Montreal, during the Montreal campaign of September 1760.
 Spain joined the war as an ally of France, and the British began attacking Spanish and French territories in other parts of the world.

 Anglo-Cherokee War

 The Anglo-Cherokee War of 1758 to 1761 was a small part of the French and Indian War, located in the southernmost thirteen colonies.
 Before the war, the Cherokee—about 7,700 to 9,000 in population—were allied with Britain against France, even though they [the Cherokee] resented parts of British rule.
 Some Cherokee mercenaries fought the French on the Virginia frontier.
 In late 1758, there was an incident where some Virginian colonists attacked Cherokee warriors returning from a battle with France.
 This was the final straw for the Cherokee in their opinion of the British.
 They rebelled, first in North Carolina, and spreading southwards.
-The war ended with a peace treaty between the British and Cherokee on September 23, 1761.
+The war ended with a peace treaty between the British and Cherokee on 23 September 1761.
 The Cherokees were then ruled by a pro-English Cherokee man named Attakullakulla; lines were drawn as boundaries between the southern colonies and Cherokee lands; and Frenchmen in Cherokee lands were expelled.
 The Cherokee ended the war with a population of about 6,900.